aarthiauxi/Portfolio/README.md

 # Technical Writing Portfolio

-Hi, I'm [Your Name], a Technical Writer transitioning from teaching with a background in Mathematics.
+Hi, I'm Aarthi Auxilia S, a Technical Writer transitioning from teaching with a background in Mathematics.

 Known for clarity, structure, and attention to detail, I create user-friendly documentation that simplifies complex concepts.
 I have hands-on experience with tools like MadCap Flare, Oxygen XML Author, and basic DITA/XML.